freqtrade/freqtrade/docs/edge.md

 #### calculate_since_number_of_days
-Number of days of data against which Edge calculates Win Rate, Risk Reward and Expectancy Note that it downloads historical data so increasing this number would lead to slowing down the bot<br/>
+Number of days of data against which Edge calculates Win Rate, Risk Reward and Expectancy Note that it downloads historical data so increasing this number would lead to slowing down the bot.<br/>
 (default to 7)

 #### capital_available_percentage
 This is the percentage of the total capital on exchange in stake currency. <br/>
-As an example if you have 100 USDT available in your wallet on the exchange and this value is 0.5 (which is 50%), then the bot will use a maximum amount of 50 USDT for trading and considers it as available capital.
+As an example if you have 100 USDT available in your wallet on the exchange and this value is 0.5 (which is 50%), then the bot will use a maximum amount of 50 USDT for trading and considers it as available capital.<br/>
 (default to 0.5)

 #### allowed_risk
-Percentage of allowed risk per trade<br/>
+Percentage of allowed risk per trade.<br/>
 (default to 0.01 [1%])

 #### stoploss_range_min
-Minimum stoploss <br/>
+Minimum stoploss.<br/>
 (default to -0.01)

 #### stoploss_range_max
-Maximum stoploss <br/>
+Maximum stoploss.<br/>
 (default to -0.10)

 #### stoploss_range_step